Guantanamo detainee details his tortures at the hands of the CIA

 He underwent forced enemas between interrogations and was force-fed by an anal probe while on hunger strike, leaving him with permanent damage.
 A garden hose was introduced into his anus to rehydrate him, he was told.
 “I was raped by CIA medics.
 While I was tied up, they inserted tubes and objects into my anus. “

-“The strong words of Majid […] reveal the devastating atrocities committed by our own government in the name of our national security, ”said one of his lawyers, Katya Jestin.
+“Majid’s strong words (…) reveal the devastating atrocities committed by our own government in the name of our national security,” said one of his lawyers, Katya Jestin.
 “The CIA program was a failure, and it was contrary to our democratic principles and the rule of law,” she added.